 There may be differences between your version of AR Studio and this tutorial because the product is currently in beta and we update it regularly.

-Now that your face mesh is in the scene, go to the Inspector panel and click the plus sign next to Material.
+Now your face mesh is in the scene, go to the Inspector panel and click + next to Material.
 Then, double-click the material you've created to inspect its properties.

 AR Studio has several built-in shaders.
 There's a specific type of shader for retouching.
 Find this by clicking the arrows next to Shader Type and selecting Retouching from the menu.